 Métis Nation British Columbia Explained

 The Métis Nation British Columbia (MNBC), formerly Métis Provincial Council of British Columbia, is the only federally recognized body representing Métis in British Columbia, Canada.
-The current president is Lissa Dawn Smith, the vice-president is Walter Mineault.[1]
-MNBC represents the section 35 rights of over 26,000 Métis citizens who are registered with MNBC and advocates for the over 98,000 self-identified Métis in British Columbia.[2]
+As of November 2024, the president is Walter Mineault, the vice-president is Melanie Allard.[1]

-Métis Nation BC is recognized by the Métis National Council, the Government of British Columbia, and the Government of Canada as the Governing Nation for Métis in BC.[3]
+The MNBC is recognized by the Métis National Council, the Government of British Columbia, and the Government of Canada as the governing nation for Métis in BC.

 Further reading